tigerfarm/arduino/Altair101/Processor/README.md

 <img width="360px"  src="StopRunStepWait01a.jpg"/>

-Processor optional instruction codes, opcodes, that are programed and tested:
+Processor operational instruction codes, opcodes, that are programed and tested:
 + JMP opcode is octal 303.
 + NOP opcode is octal 000.
 + HLT opcode is octal 166.

 JMP opcode,
++ Instruction cycle 1) Fetch the opcode.
-+ Instruction cycle 1) Step to the next memory address to get the low order address byte.
++ Instruction cycle 2) Step to the next memory address to get the low order address byte.
-+ Instruction cycle 2) Step to the next memory address to get the high order address byte.
++ Instruction cycle 3) Step to the next memory address to get the high order address byte.
-+ Then jump to that address.
++ Then jump to that address: program counter = high order address byte * 256 + low order address byte.

 NOP opcode,
 + No operations are run.
 + Step to the next memory address.
+++ program counter = program counter ++

 HLT opcode,
 + The program run process is stopped.
 + Step to the next memory address.
+++ program counter = program counter ++
-+ Note, the Altair locks up on a halt opcode.
++ Note, the Altair 8800 locks up on a halt opcode.
 I chose instead to stop.
-+ RUN will continue the running of the program after the halt.
+++ RUN will continue the running of the program after the halt.
-+ STEP will process the current data opcode, and continue.
+++ STEP will process the current data opcode, and will step to the next memory location.

-Currently, test machine code programs are defined in the processor program.
+Test machine code programs are defined in the processor program.
 The program definitions are copied into the processor memory and are then ready to run.

 Example jump loop program definition: